sjfricke/Switch_IT/README.md

 ###SWITCH_IT

-#Switch_IT is an amazing IoT project striaght out of the basement of MHacks8... stay tuned!
+#Switch_IT is an amazing IoT project straight out of the basement of MHacks8... stay tuned!

 https://drive.google.com/open?id=0B46b_H3-cALrU19WX21XSkdRWGs